sumitw2903/Embedded_System_Projects/Traffic_Light_Control_System/README.md

 1. Green LED turns ON for 5 seconds.
 2. Yellow LED turns ON for 2 seconds.
 3. Red LED turns ON for 5 seconds.
-4. The sequence repeats continuously.
+4. The sequence repeats continuously

  ## Source Code
  traffic_light_control_system_Code.ino